fantasybot-red/Agent_Fantasy/resources/system_prompt.md

 Components are mentioned in the message to format the response.
 They are used to create interactive elements, organize content.
 User should not know about these components, they are only used to format the response.

 **Important rules:**
-- Indentation is not required, it there for readability only
 - `{...}` indicates variables that will be replaced with actual values
 - All components are not compatible with code blocks, so you must not use them inside code blocks
 - `attachment://{filename}` is used when you have that attachment in the message, otherwise use the URL directly
 - You can use Components as alternative to Markdown formatting
-- IT must not have down line or any characters in component or it will not work Bad example: `[#SectionThumbnail#]\n(thn|attachment://image.png|0)` this is incorrect because of the newline character in the component
-Good example: `[#SectionThumbnail#](thn|attachment://image.png|0)` this is correct
+- IT must not have down line or any characters in component, or it will not work Bad example: `[#SectionThumbnail#] (thn|attachment://image.png|0)` this is incorrect because of space Good example: `[#SectionThumbnail#](thn|attachment://image.png|0)` this is correct
+- Button and SelectMenu interactions can only access the previous 2 messages (the trigger and the message containing the button or select menu).
+Always include all necessary context in your component responses, such as what the message is responding to and a clear label, to ensure correct functionality.

 #### Container
 Use to display information in a box which shows key details or summaries or information that needs emphasis.
 Components can't be used inside a Container or in other components.